OffchainLabs/arbitrum-tutorials/README.md

 This monorepo will help you get started with building on Arbitrum chains.
 It provides various simple demos showing and explaining how to interact with Arbitrum chains (including Orbit chains) — deploying and using contracts directly on Arbitrum, moving Ether and tokens between the parent and child chains, and more.

-We show how you can use broadly supported Ethereum ecosystem tooling (Hardhat, Ethers-js, etc.) as well as our special [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk) for convenience.
+We show how you can use broadly supported Ethereum ecosystem tooling (Hardhat, Ethers.js, etc.) as well as our special [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk) for convenience.

 ## Installation